andrenoberto/serverless-elearning/README.md

-# serverless-elearning
+# Serverless e-Learning
-An e-Learning web environment based on the serverless AWS architecture.
+A headless e-Learning API built using the serverless AWS architecture.